 Multiple small glides

-This simple thinking and mindset of staying within glide of another airport and not being concerned about making it home will hopefully keep you out of trouble.
+This simple thinking and mindset of staying within glide of another airport and not being concerned about making it home will keep you out of trouble.
 I had another student who quickly got us out of glide of both airports.

 Banner Photo by Mika Ganszauge